 Recommended Brands and Ingredients

-Each year the Environmental Working Group posts its findings on sunscreen effectiveness and safety, with brand name listings and recommendations; see http://www.ewg.org/2015sunscreen/
+Each year the Environmental Working Group posts its findings on sunscreen effectiveness and safety, with brand name listings and recommendations.
+Use your browser to find their latest update.

 Most people cannot meet their needs for vitamin D unless they expose some skin to sunlight or take vitamin D supplements.
-Food sources are inadequate and vitamin D pills may not supply all the benefits of sunlight.
-If you do not allow the sun’s rays to reach your skin, you will not be able to gain all the benefits of sunlight.
-People in southern climates can usually meet their vitamin D requirements by exposing a small area of skin for about half an hour at mid-day.
+Food sources are usually inadequate and vitamin D pills may not supply all the benefits of sunlight.
+People in southern climates can usually meet their vitamin D requirements by exposing a small area of skin for less than half an hour at mid-day.

 Sun Protection Myths